privateice/IBMAppDSCert/README.md

-# IBMAppDS
+# IBMAppDSSpec
-IBM Applied Data Science Repository
+IBM Applied Data Science SpecializationRepository

-These are Markdown Files which I completed while taking the IBC Applied Data Science Specialization on Coursera.
+These are Markdown Files for the Capstone project Analyzing SpaceX data.
+I completed the IBC Applied Data Science Specialization on Coursera in November 2023.

 Have fun.